VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: DISCUSSION

 \section{DISCUSSION}

 \paragraph{Deterministic vs.\ learned spatial reasoning.} Our experiments demonstrate a fundamental gap between VLM-based spatial reasoning and deterministic geometric measurement.
 KDE mode estimation outperforms mean aggregation by 17\%, and even with explicit vehicle-length hints, most VLMs cannot translate this prior into accurate area estimates---confirming the spatial scale hallucination phenomenon~\cite{liu2023vsr, chen2024spatialvlm, liao2024qspatial}.
 This finding supports the emerging \emph{tool-augmented agent} paradigm: rather than expecting end-to-end models to master every perceptual modality, we equip LLM/VLM planners with specialised, deterministic tools for tasks that demand metric precision.
-VANGUARD instantiates this paradigm for spatial scale: the planner delegates GSD estimation to our geometric skill and receives a confidence-gated result, preserving the agent's high-level reasoning capability while grounding its spatial understanding in physics.
+VehAnchor instantiates this paradigm for spatial scale: the planner delegates GSD estimation to our geometric skill and receives a confidence-gated result, preserving the agent's high-level reasoning capability while grounding its spatial understanding in physics.

 \paragraph{Limitations.} The method requires small vehicles in the scene (absent in 33\% of DOTA images) and sub-metre resolution (GSD~$\lesssim 0.3$\,m/px).
-The reference length $\Lref = 5.045$\,m is calibrated for Chinese urban fleets; deployment in other regions requires recalibration ($\pm$0.5\,m deviation roughly doubles error).
-Oblique or off-nadir imagery would introduce perspective distortion not modelled by our pipeline.
+The reference length $\Lref = 5.045$\,m is calibrated for Chinese urban fleets; deployment in other regions requires recalibration.
+Our $\Lref \in \{4.5, 5.045, 5.5\}$\,m sweep (Table~\ref{tab:ablation}) brackets typical regional fleets---e.g., larger North-American SUVs/pickups ($\sim$5.5\,m) versus smaller European subcompacts ($\sim$4.5\,m)---and shows a $\pm$0.5\,m mismatch roughly doubles median error, quantifying the calibration overhead for a new region.
+Oblique or off-nadir imagery introduces perspective distortion not modelled by our pipeline: a camera pitch $\theta$ from nadir foreshortens along-track pixel length by $\approx\cos\theta$, biasing GSD by the same factor (e.g., ${\sim}6\%$ at $20^\circ$), so the method targets near-nadir views.
 Extending to multiple reference object classes (e.g., road lane widths, shipping containers) could improve coverage.
+Geospatial foundation models~\cite{liu2023remoteclip, kuckreja2024geochat} offer an anchor-free alternative, but they inherit the same metric-grounding gap as general VLMs and would still require explicit scale calibration; benchmarking them as a baseline is left to future work.